callawaycloud/llm-apex-agents/README.md

 ## Getting Started

-> Run in scratch org or install to developer edition using `sfdx force:mdapi:deploy`
+> Run in scratch org or install to developer edition using `sfdx force:mdapi:deploy`, although the limitation of 5 chained queuables in these org types is a bit limiting...

 ### :exclamation: WARNING: THIS IS EXPERIMENTAL!